JELollis/RBC-Map/README.md

 - **Local Data Storage**:
   - User data is securely stored in a local SQLite database.
   - No user data is stored on external servers.
+- **Session Persistence**: Destination, theme, and other settings are restored across sessions.

 ![New User Dialog](Screenshots/New%20User%20Dialog.png "New User Dialog")